demisto/content/Packs/ExabeamDataLake/Integrations/ExabeamDataLake/ExabeamDataLake_description.md

 Data Lake is used for log collection, storage, processing, and presentation.

 ### Authentication Method
- - **Basic Authentication** - Providing Username and password in the corresponding   parameters in the configuration.
+ - **Basic Authentication** - Providing the Exabeam username and password in the corresponding parameters in the configuration.

 Access requires the 'run_es_search' permission.